-L - Low impact; M - Medium impact; H - High impact.
-Source: Project Team, 2021
+L - Low impact; M - Medium impact; H - High impact; Source: Project Team, 2021

-Based on the corridor screening results, Alternatives 2, 3, A, and C satisfy the purpose and need while minimizing the environmental impacts to the greatest extent possible and are carried forward through the detailed studies documented in this DEIS.
+Based on the corridor screening results, Alternatives 2, 3, A, and C satisfy the purpose and need while minimizing the environmental impacts to the greatest extent possible and are carried forward through the detailed studies documented in the DEIS (and this FEIS).
 Alternative B has a high probability of substantial impacts to homes, businesses, and community features, it is carried forward to comply with the MOU between ARDOT and MoDOT to consider the full range of alternatives for the optimal connection point for both states.